UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/05_REQUIREMENTS.md

 ### Cyberduck
 Download and install Cyberduck: https://cyberduck.io/.
 This is the best way to SFTP into the code for the website to make real=time edits and commits.
+In addition, if you have trouble using your password while connecting Pantheon to your local files, that might because of your password.
+If you were using UCSBNetId/Google account to log in to Pantheon, you might not have your own Pantheon's password while registrating because you were using your UCSBNetId SSO.
+If you also run into this situation, just go to personal setting => security => forgopt my password, and then get a link to your email to set the new password.
+You can now use your password to connect to cyberduck now.

 ### Install your favorite text editor
 I recommend VSCode.
 Cyberduck will allow you to open files live on the website into your chosen text editor.
 You will need this for mostly making CSS styles.